 Use the up and down buttons to scroll through the meter sections.
 Press the accept (checkmark) button to enter the meters screen for that section (see Controller example in Figure 3.2.42).
-Use the up and down buttons to scroll through the list of metered parameters, noting that the following parameters are available for viewing:
+Use the up and down buttons to scroll through the list of metered parameters one at a time and use the right arrow to 'page down' through the list of metered parameters, noting that the parameters in the following tables are available for viewing.